commx-io/zilliqa_proof_of_asset_prototype/README.md

 ### getRegistration (ipfs_cid : String)
 Check if a IPFS CID/hash has been registered already.
 Returns account_address and block_number of registration if exist.
+If the price for a registration is not zero, then the exact amount has to be send with the transaction.
+The current price can be accessed with `getPrice()`.
+The amount has to be specified in "Qa".
+10^12 Qa = 1 ZIL.

 possible return codes:
 ```